Nearly Dimension-Independent Convergence of Mean-Field Black-Box Variational Inference: Main Results

-Due to the identity $ \norm{\lambda - \lambda'}_2^2 = \mathbb{E}_{\mathsfit{u} \sim \varphi^{\otimes d}} \norm{ \mathcal{T}_{\lambda}\lt(\mathsfit{u}\rt) - \mathcal{T}_{\lambda'}\lt(\mathsfit{u}\rt) }_2^2 $ (\cref{thm:reparam_identity}), which is the squared cost of a coupling between $q_T$ and $q_{\lambda_*}$, our guarantee also translates to a guarantee in Wasserstein-2 distance: $ \mathbb{E}\norm{\lambda_T - \lambda'}_2^2 \leq \epsilon \;\Rightarrow\; \mathbb{E} {\mathrm{W}_2\lt(q_{\lambda_T}, q_{\lambda_*}\rt)}^2 \leq \epsilon $.
+Due to the identity $ \norm{\lambda - \lambda'}_2^2 = \mathbb{E}_{\mathsfit{u} \sim \varphi^{\otimes d}} \norm{ \mathcal{T}_{\lambda}\lt(\mathsfit{u}\rt) - \mathcal{T}_{\lambda'}\lt(\mathsfit{u}\rt) }_2^2 $ (\cref{thm:reparam_identity}), which is the squared cost of a coupling between $q_{\lambda_T}$ and $q_{\lambda_*}$, our guarantee also translates to a guarantee in Wasserstein-2 distance: $ \mathbb{E}\norm{\lambda_T - \lambda_*}_2^2 \leq \epsilon \,\Rightarrow\, \mathbb{E} {\mathrm{W}_2\lt(q_{\lambda_T}, q_{\lambda_*}\rt)}^2 \leq \epsilon $.
 In the general case where $\delta > 0$, the dimension dependence enters through $\mathbb{E} \max_{j = 1, \ldots, d} \mathsfit{u}_{j}^2 $, which depends on the order-statistics of the base distribution $\varphi$.
 In case $\ell$ is a quadratic, corresponding to $\pi$ being a Gaussian target distribution in the BBVI context, there exists some $H$ such that $\nabla^2\ell\lt(z\rt) = H$ for all $z \in \mathbb{R}^d$.
 Thus, \cref{assumption:almost_constant_hessian} holds with $\delta = 0$, implying a dimension-independent convergence rate.
 We will present additional special cases with more explicit choices of $\varphi$ in the next section.

-In case we do not want to assume \cref{assumption:almost_constant_hessian} and only assume the more standard \cref{assumption:strongly_log_concave,assumption:smooth} instead, we can replace them with the generic choices of $H = \frac{L + \mu}{2} \mathrm{I}_d$ and $\delta = \frac{L - \mu}{2}$, which hold for all $\ell$s that are $\mu$-strongly convex, $L$-smooth, and twice differentiable.
-This then makes the role of the condition number $\kappa \triangleq L/\mu$ more explicit. \begin{corollary} Suppose $\ell$ satisfies \cref{assumption:strongly_log_concave,assumption:smooth} and is twice differentiable.
-Then, denoting the condition number as $\kappa \triangleq L/\mu$, \cref{thm:bbvi_complexity} holds with { } \end{corollary} The downside of this specialization is that we lose dimension independence in the case of quadratic $\ell$s.
-This suggests that dimension dependence is more fundamentally related to how close the Hessian is to a constant rather than how well-conditioned it is.
+In case we do not want to assume \cref{assumption:almost_constant_hessian} and only assume that $\ell$ is $\mu$-strongly convex and $L$-smooth instead, we can replace them with the generic choices of $H = \frac{L + \mu}{2} \mathrm{I}_d$ and $\delta = \frac{L - \mu}{2}$, which hold for all $\ell$s that are $\mu$-strongly convex, $L$-smooth, and twice differentiable.
+This then makes the role of the condition number $\kappa \triangleq L/\mu$ more explicit. \begin{corollary} Suppose $\ell$ is is twice differentiable, $\mu$-strongly convex, and $L$-smooth.
+Then, denoting the condition number as $\kappa \triangleq L/\mu$, \cref{thm:bbvi_complexity} holds with { } \end{corollary} This makes the $\mathrm{O}(\kappa^2)$ condition number dependence explicit, but the downside is that we lose dimension independence in the case of ill-conditioned quadratic $\ell$s.
+This fact suggests that dimension dependence is more fundamentally related to how close the Hessian is to a constant rather than how well-conditioned it is.